andrecmotta/IDBWeatherForecast/README.md

 - Your components support injection of dependencies and it’s unit tested (not necessarily with TDD)

 # Solution
-- The Weather Forecast APP was implemented using React, Typescript, .NET 6 (Core) with C# and Bootstrap Styles.
+- The Weather Forecast APP was implemented using React, Typescript, .NET 6 (Core) with C# and Bootstrap styles on Visual Studio 2022.
 - The Weather API used was Accuweather's, available at https://developer.accuweather.com/.